pavel-demin/red-pitaya-notes/sdr-transceiver-wspr.md

  - upload decoded data to [wsprnet.org](http://wsprnet.org)

 With this configuration, it is enough to connect Red Pitaya to an antenna and to a network.
 After switching Red Pitaya on, it will automatically start operating as a WSPR receiver.

+The transmitter part is disabled by default and should be enabled manually.

 Hardware
 -----